-Your deposit is refundable if you have provided two (2) weeks written notice that has been received by email at the following email addresses.
+Your deposit will be refunded if you have provided two (2) weeks written notice that has been received by email at the following email addresses,

-- > Johnsview Village School age program Johnsview.banda@socialenterprise.ca - Our Lady of Fatima School age program Our.ladyofFatimabanda@socialenterprise.ca - ➤ Maple Leaf School age program mapleleafbanda@socialenterprise.ca
+- Johnsview Village School age program Johnsview.banda@socialenterprise.ca - Our Lady of Fatima School age program Our.ladyofFatimabanda@socialenterprise.ca - ➤ Maple Leaf School age program mapleleafbanda@socialenterprise.ca

-Your deposit will not be refunded with email notice of less than 2 weeks.
+Your deposit will not be refunded with an email notice of less than 2 weeks.

-Monthly Fees
+Monthly Fees (Base Fee)

-Monthly fees are calculated based on the number of school instructional days required excluding winter break, March break and PA days.
+Monthly fees are calculated based on the number of school instructional days required excluding winter break and March break.
 Your fees are then divided by the 10 months of program to provide an equal monthly billing.

 Payments are required to be paid on the 1st business day of each month of service.
-E.g. September 1st for service required in September.
+E.g. November 1st for service required in November.